 The key is finding the artwork that most resonates and inspires your own kids.
 (Remember Homer’s whole thing about individualized learning based on interest?
 Well, that applies here too.)

 A few cheeky words may be enough to get the job done.
-I have always like the collection from Fresh Words Market, and of course Etsy artists have so many options.
+Of course Etsy artists have so many options.
 We love this Kid, You’ll Move Mountains inspirational artwork from Australian shop Honeytree Prints — and it’s an affordable instant download you can print yourself, too.

 Wall decals and wallpaper can also be gorgeous, colorful choices for kids’ spaces.
 Or maybe a child will feel most motivated with their own works of art on the wall.
 So long as they love looking at it, it’s the right choice.